openchain/docs/docs/source/general/anchoring.rst

     0x4f 0x43 <transaction count (8 bytes)> <cumulative hash (32 bytes)>

 - The first two bytes indicates that the output represents an Openchain anchor.
-- The transaction count is the number of transactions being represented by the cumulative hash.
+- The transaction count is the number of transactions being represented by the cumulative hash (the height).
 It's an unsigned 64 bits integer, encoded in big endian.
 - The cumulative hash is full cumulative hash (256 bits) as calculated in the previous section.